matrix-org/matrix-spec-proposals/proposals/2666-get-rooms-in-common.md

 ## Security considerations

-The information provided in this endpoint is already accessible to the client, if the client has a copy of all state that the user can see.
+The information provided in this endpoint is already accessible to the client if it has a copy of all state that the user can see.
 This endpoint only makes it possible to get this information without having to request all state ahead of time.